 A new hire welcome email is a series of emails timed at regular intervals to deliver relevant and useful information to the new hires before and after onboarding them.
 You can use templates of emails to send to your new hires at timed intervals to have a constructive onboarding experience.

 It sounds like a lot of manual work for every person you have offered.
-Well, it need not be a tough long process.
-We have 12 email templates for the entire breakdown of the onboarding process, pre and post included.
-You can use Onboarding software that comes with simple email automation tools, like Freshteam to put these templates once, automate, and Voila, you are done.
+Well, it need not be a back-breaking process.
+We have 12 email templates for the entire onboarding process, which should ideally begin a few days ahead of the employee joining date.
+You can use an Onboarding software that comes with simple email automation tools (such as Freshteam) to add these templates, automate, and voila!
+You are done!

-Onboarding is often seen as an entry to a corporate labyrinth when ideally it should be looked at as footsteps to the excitement, motivation, and success.
-What makes it easier for your new hires is to break down information that you have to give to new hires into a more digestible chunk so that it is consumed right.
+Onboarding is often seen as an entry to a corporate labyrinth when ideally it should be looked at as footsteps to build excitement and motivation that leads to success.
+It makes it easier for your new hires to consume information if you break it down into digestible chunks.

 "Good talent is always in demand and will be contacted by multiple companies.
 In the worst-case, such things could signal their minds to try their luck with other companies."

 Now, the pre-joining time is the most vulnerable period and the reason is that they lose contact with you after receiving an offer from you.
 Sometimes they just don’t hear from you at all.
 Good talent is always in demand and will be contacted by multiple companies.
 In the worst-case, such things could signal their minds to try their luck with other companies.
 New Employee Welcome Emails is one of the best ways to keep your candidates engaged and posted so you don’t slip out of their minds during this vulnerable period rather you cultivate a good relationship with them.